Greensburg, Pennsylvania: Military

-Two major corporations are headquartered in the Greensburg area: Excela Health and the Tribune-Review.

 Education

 Public schools

 The Greater Greensburg area contains two public school districts.
 The larger of the two is the Hempfield Area School District.
 The school district has a resident population of over 50,000, spans approximately ninety-five square miles, and lies thirty miles southeast of Pittsburgh.
 Comprising Hempfield Township, and the communities of Adamsburg, Armbrust, Bovard, Grapeville, Hannastown, Hunker, Luxor, Manor, New Stanton, and Youngwood, the school district completely surrounds the city of Greensburg.
 Hempfield is also the largest school district in Westmoreland County, with approximately 7,000 enrolled students and one of Western Pennsylvania's largest.

 The second school district servicing Greensburg is the Greensburg Salem School District.
 The school district covers an area of fifty-one square miles.
 With an enrollment of 3,600 students, Greensburg Salem serves the City of Greensburg, South Greensburg, Southwest Greensburg and Salem Township.
-Detailed information, including enrollment figures and test scores about Greensburg Salem, can be found on this website.

 Private schools

 Greensburg is home to Greensburg Central Catholic High School and Aquinas Academy (www.aquinasacademy.org), both private Catholic schools.